KanoWuTW/2025-26-Intro-to-Programming-Repo/Assignment 1/README.md

 - Only positive numeric values are accepted for the transaction amount.
 - All data is temporarily stored in memory.
 Transactions vanish after the program exits.
-- Inputs in descriptions and categories are case-sensitive (e.g., Food ≠ food).
-Please use consistent letters for them.
+- Inputs in descriptions and categories are case-sensitive and space-sensitive (e.g., Food ≠ food and "Food" ≠ "Food  ").
+Please type consistently.
 - Currency is assumed to be GBP**£**.

 # Test Plan